iris-bel/PyBer_Analysis/README.md

 ## Overview of Project

-This project analyzes data from the ride-sharing company, PyBer, to calculate and visualize the total weekly fares earned in urban, suburban, and rural cities.
+This project analyzes data from the ride-sharing company, PyBer, to calculate and visualize the total weekly fares earned in urban, suburban, and rural cities for the purpose of comparison.

 ## Results